 - Get inside the head of your clients.
-Ask yourself questions such as “What problems do my European prospects have?”, “What can I offer to solve those problems?”, “Why should they work with me and not with my competitors?” and so on.
+Ask yourself questions such as “What problems do my European prospects have?”
+“What can I offer to solve those problems?”
+“Why should they work with me and not with my competitors?”, and so on.
 Also think about how the COVID-19 crisis might have impacted your prospect and try to adjust your offer accordingly.

 - Work out your positioning statement, unique selling proposition and elevator pitch.

 - Look at examples of elevator pitches online.
-Many of them are very inspiring.
+There are many very inspiring ones out there.
 Watch at least ten of them before starting to write and practice your own.
 You can use this guide to help you write your perfect elevator pitch.

 - Read about how to prepare a good sales pitch before writing your own.